Azure/cognitiveservices-aci/cognitive-services-and-aci.md

     ```

 1. Update the first text value of the input JSON to the following text to learn the sentiment:
-    `I have been to KubeCon conference in Barcelona and believe me, it is one of the best conference I have ever had.
-Great people, great session and thoroughly enjoyed.
-The best is expo which I witnessed some cool demos from Microsoft about Azure Container Instances (ACI), it is brilliant.
-If I were given an opportunity I will go again to this conference.`
+    `I have been to KubeCon conference in Barcelona, it is one of the best conference I have ever had.
+Great people, great session and thoroughly enjoyed it.`

 1. Set **showStats** to true.